-Name and Principal Position Year Salary (\$) Option Awards (1) Non-Equity Incentive Plan Compensation (\$)(2) All Other Compensation (\$)(3) Total (\$) Timothy Lu, M.D., Ph.D.
-2021 475,000 23,803,309 219,213 24,497,522 Chief Executive Officer and President Curt Herberts III (4) 2021 410,000 10,416,683 151,372 15,345 10,993,400 Chief Operating Officer Philip Lee, Ph.D.
+Name and Principal Position Timothy Lu, M.D., Ph.D.
+Chief Executive Officer and President Year 2021 Salary (\$) 475,000 Option Awards (1) 23,803,309 Non-Equity Incentive Plan Compensation (\$)(2) 219,213 All Other Compensation (\$) (3) Total (\$) 24,497,522 Curt Herberts III 2021 410,000 10,416,683 151,372 15,345 10,993,400 Chief Operating Officer, Philip Lee, Ph.D.
 2021 400,000 10,223,623 160,000 11,600 10,795,223 Chief Technology Officer

 - (1) The amounts reported represent the aggregate grant date fair value of the awards granted to the named executive officers during year 2021, calculated in accordance with ASC 718.
 Such grant date fair value does not take into account any estimated forfeitures.
 Certain of the assumptions used in calculating the grant date fair value of the awards reported in this column are set forth in Note 9 to Senti's consolidated financial statements included elsewhere in this prospectus.
 The amounts reported in this column reflect the accounting cost for the stock options and stock awards, as applicable, and does not correspond to the actual economic value that may be received upon exercise of the stock option, issuance of shares of common stock, or any sale of any of the underlying shares of common stock.
-In addition, certain of the amounts reported in this column - (2) Reflects performance-based cash bonuses awarded to Senti's named executive officers.
-See "-Narrative to the Summary Compensation Table-Non-Equity Incentive Plan Compensation" below for a description of the material terms pursuant to which this compensation was awarded. - (3) Represents: (i) for Dr. Lee, \$11,600 in matching contributions made by Senti under Senti's 401(k) plan; and (ii) for Mr. Herberts, \$11,600 in matching contributions made by Senti under Senti's 401(k) plan and \$3,745 paid by us to cover taxes Mr. Herberts owed relating to a health savings account contribution. - (4) Mr. Herberts, our former Chief Operating Officer, resigned from his employment with us effective as of August 19, 2022.
+In addition, certain of the amounts reported in this column have not been audited and are subject to customary year-end audit adjustments. - Reflects performance-based cash bonuses awarded to Senti's named executive officers.
+See "- Narrative to the Summary Compensation Table Non-Equity Incentive Plan Compensation" below for a description of the material terms pursuant to which this compensation was awarded. - (3) Represents: (i) for Dr. Lee, \$11,600 in matching contributions made by Senti under Senti's 401(k) plan; and (ii) for Mr. Herberts, \$11,600 in matching contributions made by Senti under Senti's 401(k) plan and \$3,745 paid by us to cover taxes Mr. Herberts owed relating to a health savings account contribution.